samuelreyesiglesias/samuelreyesiglesias/README.md

 ## Welcome to my GitHub profile!

-I'm Samuel Reyes, a dedicated software developer with a strong passion for leveraging the latest technologies to create impactful solutions.
-I thrive on effective communication, collaborative teamwork, and innovative problem-solving.
+I'm Samuel, a software developer who loves using new technology to solve problems.
+I work well with others and believe AI will make our future better.

 ### About Me
 - **Name:** Samuel Reyes